scoskey/m0037/notes.md

 Then due to its definition, $D$ cannot appear as a column of $U$.
 But  $D$ is also decidable, i.e., $D$ is $\Delta_1$-definable, and so it must appear as a column of $U$.
 This is a contradiction! $\blacksquare$

-Putting the two lemmas together, we have completed the proof of the first incompleteness theorem.
-The following immediate consequence helps explain the name of the theorem.
+The last two results together complete the proof of the first incompleteness theorem.
+We can also rephrase the first incompleteness theorem as follows.

-**Corollary** Let $T$ be a theory which is consistent, extends CST, and is decidable.
-Then $T^\vdash$ is incomplete.
+**Corollary** If $T$ is any consistent, decidable extension of CST then $T^\vdash$ is incomplete.

 *Proof*: Since $T$ is decidable, $T^\vdash$ is $\Sigma_1$-definable, because $\sigma\in T^\vdash$ iff there exists a deduction etc. If $T^\vdash$ is complete, we have $T\vdash\sigma$ iff $T\not\vdash\neg\sigma$, which shows $T^\vdash$ is $\Pi_1$-definable as well.
 It follows that $T^\vdash$ is decidable, but this contradicts the first incompleteness theorem. $\blacksquare$